 The national park includes five islands: Danzante, Carmen, Coronado, Montserrat, and Santa Catalina.

 Loreto also has plenty of culture.
 The first capital of California’s, it boasts a historic mission that has been converted into a museum.
-Step inside to learn about the history of the region to get a better context of how Loreto has developed over years.
+Step inside to learn about the region’s history to get a better context of how Loreto has developed over the years.

-Continuing south from here, we’ll look at the cheapest beach towns to live in Oaxaca, Mexico, a state famous for its rich culture and amazing cuisine.
+Continuing south from here, we’ll look at the cheapest beach towns to live in Oaxaca, Mexico, a state famous for its rich culture and fantastic cuisine.

 By Ashlea of She Roams About